-Finally, consider using a germ fogger like the SafeSpace Disinfectant and Deodorizing Germ Fogger after your typical cleaning routine to kill germs hiding in hard-to-reach and overlooked places.
-It contains a hospital-grade contact disinfectant that can kill 99 percent of germs responsible for colds, the flu, staph, MRSA, and other dangerous illnesses.
-With 500 square feet (6,000 cubic square feet) of disinfecting and deodorizing fog, the germ fogger is an effective tool to have in your cleaning arsenal.
-Although the SafeSpace Germ Fogger is currently out of stock (as of March 30, 2020) due to high demand, you can email email@example.com to be notified when it becomes available again.
+Finally, consider using a disinfectant like the SafeSpace Disinfecting & Deodorizing Mist after your typical cleaning routine to kill germs on high traffic areas and germs hiding in hard-to-reach or overlooked places.
+The SafeSpace D&D Mist contains an ultra-fine hospital-grade contact disinfectant that kills 99 percent of germs responsible for colds, the flu, staph, MRSA, covid and other dangerous illnesses and requires no wiping after treatment.
+With 1,200 square feet of disinfecting mist in one can, it is an effective tool to have in your cleaning arsenal.
+The one-of-a-kind full-grip Easy Misting Handle also prevents finger fatigue which can occur from small push button sprays and allows for more even disinfecting coverage.

 If you feel sick, isolate yourself ASAP if possible.